-Every sportsbook has areas which can be improved, including PointsBet NJ.
+Every sportsbook has areas that can be improved, including PointsBet.
 Here are our suggestions for what it could be doing better:

 PointsBet is a baby in sports betting terms.
 The company was launched in Australia in 2017 but quickly introduced its innovative approach to sports betting in countries around the world.

-Once sports betting was legalized in New Jersey in May, 2018, the Garden State was the perfect venue for the sportsbook to launch its US operations, and PointsBet NJ opened for business in January 2019, after signing a deal with Meadowlands Racetrack in East Rutherford.
+Once sports betting was legalized in New Jersey in May 2018, the Garden State was the perfect venue for the sportsbook to launch its US operations, and PointsBet opened for business in January 2019, after signing a deal with Meadowlands Racetrack in East Rutherford.

-Our experts were really excited to review PointsBet New Jersey.
+Our experts were really excited to review PointsBet.
 Sports betting has its traditional side, and it is rare to get a new sportsbook that really shakes things up or changes the game.

 It’s still early to say, but we think PointsBet has real potential to do just that.